Bequests

 Life Estate Agreement

-A Life Estate Agreement transfers title of your resident to Golden Bond Rescue while permitting you and your spouse to live on the premises the rest of your lives.
+A Life Estate Agreement transfers title of your residence to Golden Bond Rescue while permitting you and your spouse to live on the premises the rest of your lives.

 Gifts of Personal Property